monk-after-90s/AsyncGear/README.md

 old man and dead.

-So now not only can you get the exact period, but also await inside the period, await outside the period, await the instance when the object enters the period and await the instance when the object exits the period.
+So now not only can you get the exact period, but also await inside the period, await outside the period, await the instant when the object enters the period and await the instant when the object exits the period.

 Remember to distribute different periods for one object.